 This course will use emerging social theories to critically analyze technocentric, human-centric and, even, post-human approaches to futures by considering social and cultural, ethical and legal, health and environmental, political and economic issues related to emerging technologies.
-Specifically, the course will engage with emerging technologies such as media, identity and augmented reality; algorithms and predictive analytics; artificial intelligence and robots; biotechnology and life sciences; sensors, networks and the ‘internet of things’; distributed networks and computing; new materials, fabrication and 3D printing; big data and quantified self; logistics, mobility, drones and autonomous vehicles; energy, waste and the ‘smart grid’; platforms, crowdsourcing and collaboration; and, payments and crypto-currencies.
+Specifically, the course will engage with emerging technologies such as media, identity and augmented reality; algorithms and predictive analytics; artificial intelligence and robots; biotechnology and life sciences; sensors, networks and the ‘internet of things’; distributed systems and computing; new materials, fabrication and 3D printing; big data and quantified self; logistics, mobility, drones and autonomous vehicles; energy, waste and the ‘smart grid’; platforms, crowdsourcing and collaboration; and, payments and crypto-currencies.

-- Students will become familiar with the history of design, technology and designing futures approaches.
+- Students will become familiar with the history of design, technology, and designing futures approaches.

 - Students will be able to evaluate the advantages and disadvantages of various approaches to designing futures.

-- Students will be able to articulate and critique the social and cultural, ethical and legal, health and environmental, political and economic implications of emerging technologies.
+- Students will be able to articulate and critique the social and cultural, ethical and legal, health and environmental, political, and economic implications of emerging technologies.